hoojinguyen/ewallet-app/README.md

 # **eWallet Mobile App**
 Here's a course project for learning ___React Native___

+### Notes
+  - The entire source code is developed relatively completely at gitlab.
+Currently migrated to github.

 ## **1. Introduce**

 Want to start personal finance management but don't know where to start? 🤔